rmanet/cvwrsm/README.build.md

-# Building WRIMS from this repo
+# Building wrimsv2_plugin from this repo
 The working build system as of December 2023 uses a mixture of Java 6 and Java 8 in Eclipse Luna SR2 (v 4.4.2 - Februay 2015) with support for plugin development.